carbonblack/cb-event-forwarder/README.md

 ## QRadar

 The Carbon Black event forwarder can forward Carbon Black events in the LEEF format to QRadar.
-To enable LEEF
+To forward Carbon Black events to a QRadar server:

-output: modify `/etc/cb/integrations/event-forwarder/cb-event-forwarder.conf` to include `udpout=<qradaripaddress>:<port>` (NOTE: Port is usually 514) and specify LEEF output format: `output_format=leef`.
+1. Modify `/etc/cb/integrations/event-forwarder/cb-event-forwarder.conf` to include
+`udpout=<qradaripaddress>:<port>` (NOTE: Port is usually 514)
+2. Change the output format to LEEF in the configuration file: `output_format=leef`.

 ## Logging & Diagnostics